Getting early access to Universal Orlando

 While the video above may present a stronger contrast than you will likely see on an “average” day, the crowds you saw at the end of that video do occur quite often.
 The truth is, the Wizarding World is the most electrifying thing to happen in Orlando in years, and its popularity only seems to grow – especially with the opening of Diagon Alley in July of 2014.
 When the parks are slow, the Wizarding World is usually busy.
 When the parks are busy, the Wizarding World is crushed.

-VERY IMPORTANT – Speaking of Diagon Alley, we don’t have a video highlighting its Early Park Admission, but I can tell you the daytime wait for Escape from Gringotts during busier periods has routinely been more than two hours and sometimes over three hours.
+VERY IMPORTANT – Speaking of Diagon Alley, we don’t have a video highlighting its Early Park Admission, but we can tell you the daytime wait for Escape from Gringotts during busier periods has routinely been more than two hours and occasionally over three hours.

 How does Early Park Admission to the Wizarding World work?